 Some Helpful Verbal Tips

-Many native speakers of English make the incorrect assumption that verbal section of the GMAT will be easy because they have been speaking English all their lives.
-However, many of these students soon discover that they have not developed the specific reasoning that CR problems demand or that their “ear” is not enough to deal with the complex written sentences written in formal standard English presented to them in the SC section.
-Additionally, some native English students approach reading comprehension passages the same way they do when reading any other written material without analyzing them as arguments — a big mistake.
+Many native speakers of English make the incorrect assumption that the verbal section of the GMAT will be easy because they have been speaking English all their lives.
+However, many of these test-takers soon discover that they have not developed the specific reasoning that CR problems demand or that their “ear” is not enough to deal with the complex written sentences written in formal standard English presented to them in the SC section.
+Additionally, some native English-speaking test-takers approach reading comprehension passages the same way they do when reading any other written material without analyzing them as arguments — a big mistake.

 Learn the Rules